 The Company was incorporated on November 24, 2006 under the Business Corporations Act (Ontario) and was continued under the Business Corporations Act (British Columbia) on May 2, 2013.
 The Company trades on the TSX Venture Exchange under the symbol "FG".

 Financing

-The Company completed no equity financing transactions for cash during the year.
-Subsequent to the year end the Company completed equity financings of \$637,405.
+The Company completed equity financing of \$562,000 for cash during the year.
+Subsequent to the year end the Company announced that it had arranged equity financing of up to \$175,000.

 Share Data